Columbia Climate School in the Green Mountains

 $6,890 + travel fees

-The Columbia Climate School in the Green Mountains, a 2-week campus-based program for high school students in Castleton, Vermont to mobilize action, drive impact, and effect change in response to our warming planet.
+The Columbia Climate School in the Green Mountains, a 2-week campus-based program in Vermont for high school students to mobilize action, drive impact, and effect change in response to our warming planet.
 Engage with experts from Columbia Climate School and learn about cutting-edge innovations in action.
 Meet, collaborate, and build partnerships with like-minded students and tap into collective strengths for action.

 EMPOWERING YOUTH TO LEAD CLIMATE SOLUTIONS